fluiddyn/fluiddyn/doc/mercurial_heptapod.rst

   hg push

 Mercurial is going to print an URL to create the associated MR. Once created, the MR should then be reviewed by a "maintainer".
-The maintainer can tell you how to modify your MR and s-he can also directly modify the MR.
+Only maintainers have the right to merge a MR, i.e. to publish changesets.
+The maintainer can tell you how to modify your MR and s-he can also directly modify the changesets of the MR!

 We strongly advice to install and activate the `evolve
 <https://www.mercurial-scm.org/doc/evolution/>`_, rebase and `absorb